This post is sponsored by Blue Apron. Here are my tips for an efficient kitchen!

-Below are some of the strategies that keep my kitchen as efficient as can be.
+Below are some of the strategies for an efficient kitchen!

 1 // Let Blue Apron Do Your Planning And Shopping